dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 Go to https://dockstore.org/api/static/swagger-ui/index.html#/extendedGA4GH/executionGet and provide your Dockstore token using the lock icon at the top right of the endpoint.

 Fill out the parameters.
-This is where you'll input information about which workflow, version, and platform the execution belongs to.
+This is where you input information about which workflow, version, and platform the execution belongs to.
 It should be the same values that you used when you submitted the execution to Dockstore.

 In addition, specify the execution ID of the execution you want to view.
 Recall that the execution ID is a value that you assigned the execution when you submitted the execution.